Factsheet: Conveyancing and mortgages

 This factsheet contains information about:

-- contracts of sale
+- private sale

 Buying and selling property is a significant event in most people’s lives, and it is important to understand the steps along the way.
 This factsheet explains the process of buying or selling land, or a house and land, including information about conveyancing and getting a mortgage.
 It doesn’t cover buying or selling a business, farm or commercial property.